jbmoelker/jquery-style-guide/README.md

 ### Why?
 * Always try to create a selector that is exactly specific enough for your case.
 Make sure you don't depend on a specific HTML structure.
 * Creating good selectors makes your HTML more flexible.
+* Querying on a specific element is faster than the whole document.
+This is really easy with module based development.

 ### How?

 ``` javascript
 /* avoid: overly specific */
 var $amount = $('[data-table] [data-table-stats] [data-table-amount]');